jajokine/Digit-Recognizer/README.md

 **ACCESSING CODE**

 The file main.py runs the code with the help of the six modules (features.py, kernel.py, linear_regression.py, softmax.py, svm.py and utils.py) that contain helper and utility functions, as well as the main functions for modeling and feature engineering.

-The dependencies and requirements can be seen from requirements.txt that can be installed in shell with the command pip install -r requirements.txt.
+The dependencies and requirements can be seen from requirements.txt that can be installed in shell with the command:

+      pip install -r requirements.txt